This post may contain affiliate links.Please read our disclosure policy.

 • No stand mixer: This bread can be kneaded by hand if you don’t have a stand mixer.
 Use a large bowl and knead the dough for 10 minutes.

 • Bread Machine: I have successfully made this bread in my Oster Bread Machine using half the recipe.
-Depending on the size of your bread machine you can make one big loaf or half the recipe and make a smaller loaf.
-The bread won’t be as pretty but taste and texture will be the same.
+Depending on the size of your bread machine, you can make one big loaf or half the recipe and make a smaller loaf.
+The bread won’t be as pretty, but the taste and texture will be the same.

 • Butter: Salted butter will work too.
 I would still add the tsp of salt because the amount of butter is so small.
 You could reduce to 3/4 tsp salt if you are sensitive to salt.
 Vegan Butter or margarine can also be used.